Altdorf, Uri: Religious institutions

-In 853, King Louis the Germanic granted the Pagellus Uroniae (land of Uri) to the Fraumünster of Zurich, making the people of Altdorf serfs of the monastery, obligated to pay tithes.
+In 853, King Louis II of Germany granted the Pagellus Uroniae (land of Uri) to the Fraumünster of Zurich, making the people of Altdorf serfs of the monastery, obligated to pay tithes.
 While maintaining their own lands, they also cultivated monastic and prebendary properties in exchange for dues.
 From the 13th century, various noble families such as the Rapperswil, Utzingen, d'Asuel, Schauensee, Attinghausen, and la Tour are documented in Altdorf, whether residing there or holding property.
 Most of these families died out in Uri during the 13th and 14th centuries.
 During the 13th century, various land rights belonging to nobles passed to monasteries such as Wettingen Abbey.
-The mayors and administrators (ammans) of ecclesiastical territories enjoyed enviable social and economic positions.
+The mayors and administrators (Ammanns) of ecclesiastical territories enjoyed enviable social and economic positions.
 The redemption of Fraumünster rights by the Uri population in 1359 and the transfer of Fraumünster tithes to Altdorf in 1428 significantly advanced the equality of parishioners.
 In the late Middle Ages and early modern period, common residents increasingly claimed rights to the detriment of non-landowning inhabitants.
 During the 16th and 17th centuries, Uri's magistrate and officer families formed an increasingly closed social caste, with nearly all residing in Altdorf by the 17th century, coming to dominate the town's political, economic, and cultural life.

-The oldest witness to Christianization is a church dedicated to Saint Martin built around 670–680.
+The oldest witness to Christianization is a church dedicated to Saint Martin of Tours built around 670–680.
 Beyond Altdorf, the parish encompassed Erstfeld, Attinghausen, and all settlements on the shores of Lake Uri.
-There is no doubt that the 853 donation to Fraumünster included Saint Martin with its tithes and associated prebendal lands.
+There is no doubt that the 853 donation to Fraumünster included St Martin's Church with its tithes and associated prebendal lands.
 The bishop's patronage was exercised by the abbess, who obtained full incorporation from the Bishop of Constance in 1244.
-Besides the beneficiaries and priests designated by the abbess—records of whom exist from 1225 onward—vicars are documented from the 13th century.
-In 1317, the so-called prebend of Our Lady or of the first mass celebrant was created.
+Besides the beneficiaries and priests designated by the abbess – records of whom exist from 1225 onward – vicars are documented from the 13th century.
+In 1317, a benefice – or prebend – for the Frühmesser ('first mass' or 'early mass') celebrant, known as the benefice of Liebfrauen ('Our Lady') was established.
 In 1428, the choice of priest passed from the abbess of Fraumünster to the parishioners themselves.
 By voluntarily renouncing its right of appointment in 1525, the Council of Zurich effectively established the Altdorf parishioners as ecclesiastical patrons.
 Between 1548 and 1785, nine additional family prebends were created through various donations.
 Since 1387, nine parishes have separated from the Altdorf parish.